ShaunCurtis/Blazr.BaseData/readme.md

 A.K.A. - Get your data out your components.

-This article describes how to build a structured data pipeline for a Blazor database application.
+This article describes how to structure a data pipeline for Blazor database applications.

-The fundimental root cause of many problems in Blazor is data pipeline design.
-Specifically, retrieving, managing and interacting with data in the UI.
+Many developers new to Blazor fall into the trap of retrieving, managing and interacting with data in components i.e. the UI.

 On StackOverflow and other forums a typical question goes like this: How do I wire up components B and C to the data in A?
 How does B tell A to update the data, and how do you tell C that the data has been updated?
 Or I've created the necessary wiring for the above, plastered calls to `StateHasChanged` all over the place, and still can't make it work.

 Two way binding is great, but it's much overused and abused!

-The solution is to get the data out of the UI: it belongs in services with events to notify whoever wants to know when things change.
+The solution is to get the data out of the UI: it doesn't belong there.
+The UI should interface with a set of services that manage the data and be driven by events in those services when the data changes.

-In this article I demonstrate how to build a data pipeline for the `FetchData` page of the standard Blazor Template:
+In this article I demonstrate how to build a data pipeline for the `FetchData` page of the standard Blazor Template that:

-1. Simple separation of code into projects to enforce clean design principles.
+1. Separates the code into projects to enforce clean design principles.
-2. Build an in-memory EF database.
+2. Builds an in-memory EF database.
-2. Set up a DbContext factory and use "unit of work" Db contexts.
+2. Sets up a DbContext factory and uses "unit of work" Db contexts.
-3. Use interfaces to decouple core application code from the data domain code.
+3. Uses interfaces to decouple core application code from the data domain code.
-4. Build DI [Dependanct Injection] services.
+4. Builds DI [Dependanct Injection] services.
-5. Implement an event driven service pattern to drive component updates.
+5. Implements an event driven service pattern to drive component updates.

 ## Repository